Knowledge and Language Computing Laboratory

 How can I join the lab?

 University of Tsukuba students who are or will be enrolled in the Master or Doctoral program in Informatics can join the lab.
-Please refer to the "How to Join" (to be announced) page.
+Please refer to the How to Join page for details.

 Does the lab accept research students (Kenkyusei)?

-Do you hire postdocs or research assistants?
+Do you hire postdocs or research assistants (RAs)?

 Does the lab accept collaborations?